-FATCA requirements were introduced a few years back in order to prevent tax evasion by U.S. citizens and residents.
-In response, ABG developed a Group FATCA Policy for application throughout the Group.
-ABG subsidiaries have thereafter implemented appropriate procedures, processes and systems to implement FATCA in each location, subject to local regulatory requirements.
-ABG has made substantial investments in enhancing systems and training employees in order to ensure that the requirements are properly implemented.
-Thus, FATCA is by now fully implemented throughout the Group, and ABG and all its subsidiaries are reporting required information to the authorities in accordance with applicable deadlines.
+ABG has in place a Group FATCA Policy for application throughout the Group.
+ABG subsidiaries have implemented their own procedures, processes and systems for FATCA in each location, subject to local regulatory requirements.
+ABG has made substantial investments in enhancing systems and training employees in order to ensure that a proper framework is in place.
+ABG has also in place a Group CRS Policy.
+Reporting on relevant persons is done in accordance with the established deadlines.